 In Google Analytics 4, IP addresses are used at collection time to determine location information (country, city, latitude and longitude of city) and then discarded before data is logged in any data center or server.

-In Universal Analytics, you can opt in to IP anonymization.
-When IP addresses are anonymized, the anonymization takes place before the data is ever logged in any data center or server.
+In Universal Analytics, you can opt in to IP masking.
+When IP addresses are masked, the masking takes place before the data is ever logged in any data center or server.